amazon-braket/amazon-braket-sdk-python/src/braket/experimental/autoqasm/doc/decorators.md

 Represents a gate definition.

-Gate definitions define higher-level gates with support gates, and are often used to decompose a gate into the native gates of a device.
+Gate definitions define higher-level gates in terms of other gates, and are often used to decompose a gate into the native gates of a device.

 The body of a gate definition can only contain gates.
 Qubits used in the body of a gate definition must be passed as input arguments, with the type hint `aq.Qubit`.
-Like subroutines, a gate must be called by a main quantum program to have an effect.
+Like subroutines, a gate definition must be called from within the context of a main quantum program or subroutine in order to be included in the program.

 ```
 @aq.gate